 While LivingDNA does not have many online reviews, several people have left reasonable reviews.
 See them below.

 - 1 of 5 stars on Trustpilot, with over 25 reviews

 - 3.2 of 5 stars on Amazon, with over 15 reviews

 - See what people are saying about LivingDNA on Reddit.

-One of the main user complains with LivingDNA is that their reference populations are biggest in places like Wales, Ireland, and Great Britain.
-This means that users with ancestors from France, Germany, Italy, or other European countries are not quite as accurate.
+One of the main user complaints with LivingDNA is that their reference populations are concentrated in places like Wales, Ireland, and Great Britain.
+This means that reports for users with ancestors from France, Germany, Italy, or other European countries are not quite as accurate.
 However, LivingDNA results will get better over time, as they increase the size of their reference populations.

-Further, LivingDNA is one of the only companies to make a commitment to keeping your results private.
-While they do use your data to do research, they do not aggregate and sell your DNA like many companies.
+Further, LivingDNA is one of the few companies to make a commitment to keep your results private.
+While they do use your data to do research, they do not aggregate and sell your DNA data like many other companies.
 The company has a majority of users from the UK, making their results for Europe, British, and Irish ancestry very accurate.
 But, the company has recently expanded into Africa.
 With 72 new regions, they now have one of the largest reference panels for African ancestry testing!

 LivingDNA, overall, has a very comprehensive and thorough Ancestry analysis.
 While they are still working on creating a comprehensive DNA Wellness analysis, this company is best for people who want to explore their DNA ancestry.
 Unlike MyHeritage and Ancestry, LivingDNA does not have a historical records database or the ability to build a family tree.
 But, they do have probably the most detailed ancestry reports on the market today.